 All this time, we could hear music coming from the forest.
 We followed the sound and walked into a place of scenic beauty.

 A place full of energy.
 Wherever we looked, there was something to be seen.

 Wooden figures were carved out of natural tree roots, tree stumps, sections of branches.
-The place, the artist, the wood, the creation and the music, were all contributing to a good feeling.
+The place, the woods, the creation and the music, were all contributing to a good feeling.

 Since 2005, in every July, it is the place where he organizes creative summer camps.
 The house is decorated with wood carvings, spoons, peasant sandals, paintings created by the artists who gather here each summer.